Google RCS vs. Apple Messages for Business

 • Voice notes and speech to text

-RCS on the other hand, is a rich messaging channel from Google that also uses an internet connection to send and receive messages between Android users.
+RCS on the other hand, is a rich messaging channel from Google that also uses an internet connection to send and receive messages between Android devices.
 RCS is considered the evolved version of SMS and MMS, allowing for users to experience rich messaging features without having to download an OTT channel like WhatsApp or Viber.

 Some of those features include: